-Summer engineering workshop for students entering grades 11 and 12 who have a passion for engineering.
+Summer learning experience for high school students entering grades 11 and 12 who have a passion for engineering.

-Location: This workshop will take place at Thayer School of Engineering at Dartmouth.
-Get directions.
+The workshop is hosted at the Thayer School of Engineering campus at Dartmouth.

 This is a popular workshop and space is limited.
 Applications are accepted on a first-come, first-served basis.
 You are encouraged to submit your application early.